cite-architecture/CitableText.jl/README.md

-## Working with a copus of citable passages
+## Working with a corpus of citable passages